AltARed State by Eugene Soh

-21 January to 7 February 2021, 12 to 9pm daily, Orchard Road,
+21 Jan – 7 Feb 2021, 12 – 9pm daily, Orchard Road (Mandarin Gallery)

-Featuring diverse artists and mediums across drawing, painting, sculpture and digital installations, Art Encounters offers rare insight into the chapter of creativity that is often concealed in traditional exhibitions, thus bringing the public closer to art.
+Featuring diverse artists and mediums across drawing, painting, sculpture, textiles, ceramics, and digital installations, Art Encounters offers rare insight into the chapter of creativity that is often concealed in traditional exhibitions, thus bringing the public closer to art.
 It is conceived to extend robust visual art programming to the public throughout the year and beyond Singapore’s art precincts, creating space for encounters with art in daily life and unexpected sites.
-Art Encounters has since held two editions in Orchard Road feat.
-Lionel Sabatté (January to February 2020) and KampongGlam feat.
-Rizman Putra (February to June 2020).
+Art Encounters has since held two editions in Orchard Road featuring Lionel Sabatté (January to February 2020) and Kampong Glam featuring Rizman Putra (February to June 2020).

 Art Encounters is presented by Art Outreach Singapore, in partnership with Singapore Tourism Board.